The Wurzels

-The Wurzels are an English Scrumpy and Western band from Somerset, best known for their number one hit "The Combine Harvester" and number three hit "I Am a Cider Drinker" in 1976.
+The Wurzels are an English Scrumpy and Western band from the West Country county of Somerset, founded by Adge Cutler and band manager John Miles in 1966 as Adge Cutler & The Wurzels.
+The band adopted their current name in 1974 after Cutler's tragic fatal car accident.

+The Scrumpy and Western genre was created by the band and named after their first album.
+Their songs are sang in strong Somerset accents and revolve mostly around the theme of farming and rural life in keeping with region's predominantly agricultural character, often doing so in a light-hearted and comedic fashion.

+Best known for their 1976 hits UK Number One "The Combine Harvester" and UK Number Three "I Am a Cider Drinker", they have continually performed for nearly 50 years through multiple lineup changes.
+They, being fans of the club, also wrote Bristol City's anthem.

 Name

 The name of the band was dreamt up by founder Adge Cutler.
 It is short for mangelwurzel, a crop grown to feed livestock.

 The Wurzels' particular "genre" of music was named Scrumpy and Western after the group's first EP of the same name, issued early in 1967.
 Scrumpy is a name given to traditionally-made rough cider in southwest England.

 History

 Adge Cutler and The Wurzels

 A memorial statue of Adge Cutler stands outside the Royal Oak pub in Nailsea, where the band first recorded.

 The Wurzels were formed in 1966 as a backing group for, and by, singer/songwriter Adge Cutler.
 The first recordings were made live in the Royal Oak Inn, Nailsea, Somerset, in December 1966.
 With a strong Somerset accent, Cutler played on his West Country roots, singing many folk songs with local themes such as cider-making (and -drinking), farming, dung-spreading, local villages and industrial work songs, often with a comic slant.

 During the latter half of the 1960s, the band became popular regionally, and the release of the single "Drink Up Thy Zider" in 1966 led to national fame and it reaching number 45 in the UK Singles Chart.
 The B-side, "Twice Daily" was banned by the BBC for being too raunchy.

 A number of live albums were recorded at local pubs and clubs, filled with Cutler-penned favourites such as "Easton in Gordano", "The Champion Dung Spreader", and "Thee's Got'n Where Thee Cassn't Back'n, Hassn't?", together with songs written by others and some re-workings of popular folk songs of the time.

 Adge Cutler died after falling asleep at the wheel of his MGB sports car which then overturned on a roundabout approaching the Severn Bridge.
 He was returning alone from a Wurzels show in Hereford in May 1974.
 He was buried in Nailsea.